 Connecting your Apple Watch to Runkeeper

-New to Runkeeper 8.7 is an onboarding process to help users get going and tracking with their Apple Watch!
+We now have an onboarding process to help users get going and tracking with their Apple Watch!
 The setup includes several steps to ensure that Runkeeper has all of the necessary permissions to track activities properly.
-The different categories of the onboarding process include:

-Location Services, Motion & Fitness, Notifications, Health App, and Date of Birth (DOB is needed in order to calculate HR zones while tracking)
+**If for any reason you are still not able to track activities on the Apple Watch App using Runkeeper, go to your iPhone's settings and select the Runkeeper App from your list of Apps.
+From here, you can verify your Location Services, Motion & Fitness, Notifications, Health App, and Date of Birth (date of birth is needed in order to calculate HR zones while tracking)

 Tracking an Activity